IBM/maximo-labs/MkDocs/monitor_autoai_8.4/docs/setup_local_environment.md

 ## Download, Install and Configure CyberDuck for View Logs in Monitor###
 <a name="cyberduck"></a>

-Monitor uses Object Storage service to access the log files for custom functions.
+Depending on the version of Monitor it may use either the Database or Object Storage service store logs.
+To access the log files for custom functions in Cloud Object Storage.
 Install and configure Cyberduck to view logs.
 Connect to the Cloud Object Storage (COS)  to download the custom function logs.
 You can access the  credentials for accessing the service in Monitor under Services tab.
 Use tool called Cyberduck.
-Download free version from
+Download free version from:
 Web: https://cyberduck.io/download/ Configure the setting in CyberDuck to connect to the Object Storage service included with Monitor.